ruuda/blog/posts/2014-09-28-writing-a-path-tracer-in-rust-part-7-conclusion.md

 whereas the Rust version has roughly 74 thousand characters, roughly two thirds the size of the C++ version.

-- Having `new` as a function is great, because it is not special any more.
-  Will cut this I think, limit scope of the article.
-- No immutable (persistent) collections in the standard library though.
-  But there is less need for them, because you can share without worrying.

 C++ is notorious for its cryptic error messages when a template expansion does not work out.
 Rust’s errors are mostly comprehensible,